Abd Allah al-Mahdi Billah: Maliki hostility

 The chief qadi, al-Marwarrudhi, was a particular object of hatred by the Maliki Kairouanis due to his uncompromising stance in persecuting any deviation from Isma'ili precepts.
 In the end, the many death sentences became too much even for al-Mahdi, who had him executed in 915.
-His replacement, Muhammad ibn Mahfuz al-Qamudi, was another local Ifriqiyan, who lasted in office until his death in 919.
+His replacement, Muhammad ibn Mahfuz al-Qamudi, was another Ifriqiyan, who lasted in office until his death in 919.
 His successor was Ishaq ibn Abi'l-Minhal, but he proved too moderate for al-Mahdi and was replaced in October 923 by a more determined and fanatical Isma'ili partisan, Muhammad ibn Imran al-Nafti.
 As al-Nafti died within a few months of taking office, Ibn Abi'l-Minhal was restored to the post.
+Another figure accused of tyranny was the governor of Kairouan, Abu Sa'id al-Dayf, appointed in 918.
+The Kairouanis turned to the heir-apparent, al-Qa'im, for assistance in mediating an audience with al-Mahdi to air their grievances.
 Isolated instances show that the caliph's spy network, complemented and extended by the Isma'ili da'wa to far beyond the borders of his realm, was active in identifying and eliminating figures who actively opposed the Fatimid regime.
-On the other hand, according to Halm, the tales in Maliki sources of throusands of martyrs perishing in the dungeons of the caliphal palace are very likely a gross exaggeration: al-Mahdi was willing to tolerate dissent as long as it did not break out into public opposition.
+On the other hand, according to Halm, the tales in Maliki sources of thousands of martyrs perishing in the dungeons of the caliphal palace are very likely a gross exaggeration: al-Mahdi was willing to tolerate dissent as long as it did not break out into public opposition.